 At Varo, a new digital banking app, John leads Product, Design, Data Science and Research.
 John previously held executive positions at TaskRabbit, Say Media and Dogster, where he was also a co-founder.
 He began his career as a software engineer at Travelocity.

 Elizabeth specialises in products for highly technical markets, solving problems around engineering change management.
 She cut her teeth managing the enterprise platform under automotive, shipbuilding, and factory verticals at Siemens and now manages the portfolio at Redgate Software, a mass-market B2B company for Database DevOps.

 Peldi founded Balsamiq with the goal of giving Product Managers a wireframing tool that would help them better communicate with customers, designers, and developers.
 Peldi firmly believes that if your product is solid and remarkable, everything else comes easy.

-CHIEF PRODUCT OFFICER OF BUSUU
+HEAD OF PRODUCT OF BUSUU